 Continuity of care activities shall provide processes by which MCO members and network and/or non-network provider interactions are effective and shall identify and address those that are not effective.
 The MCO shall ensure that service delivery is properly monitored through member surveys, medical and treatment record reviews, and EOBs to identify and overcome barriers to primary and preventive care that an MCO member may encounter.
-Corrective action shall be undertaken by the MCO on an as needed basis and as determined by DHH.
+Corrective action shall be undertaken by the MCO on an as needed basis and as determined by LDH.

-- 6.28.1.6.30.1.
+- 6.30.1.
 The MCO shall be responsible for the coordination and continuity of care of healthcare services for all members consistent with 42 CFR §438.208.
-In addition, the MCO shall be responsible for coordinating with the Office of Citizens with Developmental Disabilities for the behavioral health needs of the I/DD cooccurring population. - 6.28.2.6.30.2.
-The MCO shall implement DHH approved care coordination and continuity of care policies and procedures that meet or exceed the following requirements:
+In addition, the MCO shall be responsible for coordinating with the Office of Citizens with Developmental Disabilities for the behavioral health needs of the I/DD co-occurring population. - 6.30.2.
+The MCO shall implement LDH approved care coordination and continuity of care policies and procedures that meet or exceed the following requirements: - 6.30.2.1.

-- 6.30.2.1.
 Ensure a best effort is made to conduct an initial screening of the member's needs within ninety (90) days of their enrollment date for all new members.
-If the initial attempt is unsuccessful, subsequent attempts shall be made within the ninety (90) day time period; - 6.28.2.1.6.30.2.2.
-Ensure that each member has an ongoing source of preventive and primary care appropriate to their needs; - 6.30.2.3.
-Ensure each member is provided with information on how to contact the person designated to coordinate the services the member accesses; - 6.28.2.2.6.30.2.4.
-Coordinate care between network PCPs and specialists, including specialized behavioral health providers; - 6.28.2.3.6.30.2.5.
-Coordinate care for out-of-network services, including specialty care services; - 6.28.2.4.6.30.2.6.
-Coordinate MCO provided services with services the member may receive from other health care providers; - 6.28.2.5.6.30.2.7.
-Upon request, share with LDH or other health care entities serving the member with special health care needs the results and identification and assessment of that member's needs to prevent duplication of those activities; - 6.30.2.8.
-Ensure that each provider furnishing services to the member maintains and shares the member's health record in accordance with professional standards; - 6.28.2.6.6.30.2.9.
-Ensure that in the process of coordinating care, each member's privacy is protected in accordance with the privacy requirements in 45 CFR Parts 160 and 164, and other applicable state or federal laws; - 6.28.2.7.6.30.2.10.
-Maintain and operate a formalized hospital and/or institutional discharge planning program; - 6.28.2.8.6.30.2.11.
-Coordinate hospital and/or institutional discharge planning that includes post-discharge care as appropriate, including aftercare appointments, following an inpatient, PRTF, or other out-of-home stay and assure that prior authorization for prescription coverage is addressed and or initiated before patient discharge.
-The MCO must have policies and procedures requiring and assuring that: - 6.28.2.8.1.6.30.2.11.1.
-Behavioral health pharmacy prior authorization decisions are rendered before a member is discharged from a behavioral health facility (including, but not limited to, inpatient psychiatric facilities, PRTF's, and residential substance use disorder settings). - 6.28.2.8.2.6.30.2.11.2.
-Care managers follow-up with members with a behavioral health-related diagnosis within 72 hours following discharge. - 6.28.2.8.3.6.30.2.11.3.
-Coordination with DHH and other state agencies following an inpatient, PRTF, or other residential stay for members with a primary behavioral health diagnosis occurs timely when the member is not to return home.
+If the initial attempt is unsuccessful, subsequent attempts shall be made within the ninety (90) day time period; 6.30.2.2.
+Ensure that each member has an ongoing source of preventive and primary care appropriate to their needs; 6.30.2.2 Ensure each member is provided with information on how to contact the period; - 6.30.2.3.
+Ensure each member is provided with information on how to contact the person designated to coordinate the services the member accesses; - 6.30.2.4.
+Coordinate care between network PCPs and specialists, including specialized behavioral health providers; - 6.30.2.5.
+Coordinate care for out-of-network services, including specialty care services; - 6.30.2.6.
+Coordinate MCO provided services with services the member may receive from other health care providers; - 6.30.2.7.
+Upon request, share with LDH or other health care entities serving the member the results and identification and assessment of that member's needs to prevent duplication of those activities; - 6.30.2.8.
+Ensure that each provider furnishing services to the member maintains and shares the member's health record in accordance with professional standards;